DominiqueMakowski/CV/cv/content/README.md

 Two things to watch:

-- Keep a description to about four lines in its column, roughly 160 characters.
+- Keep a description to about four lines in its column, roughly 160 characters in a two-column file and about 110 in the narrow columns of `engagement.yml`.
 - A card name has to fit beside its figure and cannot be hyphenated.
 One long unbroken word will run under the figure; move the detail into `meta` instead.